 - the Gross Motor Function Classification System.
 “Using GMFCS helps determine the surgeries, treatments, therapies, and assistive technology likely to result in the best outcome for a child,” according to cerebralpalsy.org.

 Parents may begin to notice CP symptoms while their child is still a baby (see Identifying Cerebral Palsy in Infants); however, symptoms may not manifest for up to three years.
 Thus, it’s important to speak to a lawyer when you first suspect that negligence may have caused your child’s injury.
-Attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office with any questions you may have.
+Attorney Chris Mellino welcomes you to contact our Cleveland office with any questions you may have.

-Mellino Robenalt’s Role as Your Cerebral Palsy Lawyer
+Mellino Law Firm’s Role as Your Cerebral Palsy Lawyer

 At the same time, we seek accountability from negligent healthcare providers.
 When handling medical malpractice claims, we strive to create institutional changes to ensure that other Cleveland, Ohio, families don’t have to deal with the devastating consequences associated with cerebral palsy.